nazimur-rahiman/sparkle-dental/site/content/services/_index.md

   - heading: 𝐈𝐍𝐋𝐀𝐘𝐒 𝐀𝐍𝐃 𝐎𝐍𝐋𝐀𝐘𝐒 - 𝐑𝐄𝐒𝐓𝐎𝐑𝐈𝐍𝐆 𝐒𝐌𝐈𝐋𝐄𝐒, 𝐏𝐑𝐄𝐒𝐄𝐑𝐕𝐈𝐍𝐆 𝐒𝐓𝐑𝐄𝐍𝐆𝐓𝐇
     text: >+2
-       Inlays and onlays are advanced restorations that match the color of tooth and preserve thetooth structure.
-Dental inlays are generally more durable than regular fillings.
+       Inlays and onlays are advanced restorations that match the color of tooth and preserve the tooth structure.
+These cosmetic dental fillings are generally more durable than regular fillings.

+      Dental specialist at Sparkle Dental Clinic prefers these restorations as they offer a conservative approach, preserving as much natural tooth structure as possible while providing durability and aesthetic appeal.

+      Which dental patients are good for inlays and onlays:

+      1. Moderate Tooth Decay: When a tooth has experienced decay that is too extensive for a traditional filling but does not require a full dental crown

+      2. Fractured Teeth: In cases where a tooth has experienced a minor to moderate fracture or damage, an inlay or onlay can help restore its structure and function.

+      3. Large Fillings Replacement: In situations where an existing large filling needs replacement due to wear or failure, inlays or onlays can provide a more durable and conservative solution.

+      4. Cosmetic Enhancements: Inlays and onlays can also be used for cosmetic purposes, improving the appearance of teeth with structural issues, such as cracks or discoloration.

       Procedure